marc-ocampo/SHA1/README.md

 COMPILATION:
 0. Create ext folder
 1. Run download-ext script to clone google test and build it
-2. Go to the build folder (create the folder if needed)
+2. Go to the build folder (create the folder if needed) and run cmake .. && make
-   a. if you want to run unit test, run
-      cmake -Dtest=ON .. && make
-   b. if you want to run the package, run
-      cmake .. && make

 EXECUTION:
 1. For unit test, run the command below in the build folder